lukemunsch/loreynas-ticket-counter/README.md

                     }
                 }
     This is to ensure that the debug and database are using the correct variables so that when Loreyna's Ticket Counter is deployed, the users will be unable to see any of the secrets from the debug window and the correct database is being used.
+- We need to set up some of the environmental variables that are used on our site, but due to the nature of secret codes that external users should NOT know about, we keep them in an env.py file and declare it in the .gitignore file to avoid the secrets being made less secret. an example of an env.py file is as such;

+        import os

+        os.environ.setdefault('DATABASE_URL', 'postgres database from heroku setting config vars') os.environ.setdefault('SECRET_KEY', 'any randomly generated secret code')

 - We need to set up our Stripe variables in settings and our Heroku dashboard to allow our deployed site to continue working.
     - Once you have logged in and set up our stripe endpoint using the code institute's walkthrough and cheat sheet, we can add the following variables to settings.py;